vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Friday` ⚡⚡⚡
+Have an amazing `Saturday` ⚡⚡⚡

-Did you know Today on `18th September`
+Did you know Today on `19th September`
 ```
-“Chile declared its independence from Spain.”
-(Year: 1810)
+“The Mexico City area was struck by the first of two devastating earthquakes that claimed thousands of lives.
+The second earthquake hit 36 hours later.”
+(Year: 1985)
 ```